 Source: Instagram @mummycooks

-Yes, that’s right, Dublin is home to the Stars… or at least it has been home to one particular A-Lister in recent months – Matt Damon!
-He has temporarily taken up residence in the seaside town of Dalkey.
+Yes, that’s right, Dublin is home to the Stars… or at least it has been home to one particular A-Lister – Matt Damon!
+He had temporarily taken up residence in the seaside town of Dalkey.
 And it’s not hard to see why – this charming town is home to white sandy beaches, cool cafés, charming book shops, boutiques and cosy pubs – what more could you want on a Dublin Day trip?
 One not to miss is Biddy’s Cottage, a traditional cottage, tea room, and gallery.
 If you want to experience some of the best views of Dublin take a road trip up the picturesque Vico Road then get out and explore the nearby Killiney Hill where you can also go rock climbing.
 If you’re feeling extra adventurous head down to Coliemore Harbour and enjoy some kayaking, fishing, or island ferries.

 Top Tip: On your travels keep an eye out for other famous locals; Bono, The Edge, Enya and Van Morrison all live nearby.

 Typically, 50 – 60min drive from Clayton Hotel Burlington Road